REFURBISHMENT . BUILT . ALVALADE . LISBON . PORTUGAL . 2010 . PHOTOGRAPHY: FG+SG

-The project concerns the renovation of a mid-twentieth century apartment in the neighborhood of Alvalade (Lisbon).
+The project concerns the renovation of a mid-twentieth century apartment in the neighbourhood of Alvalade, in Lisbon.
 This economic housing neighborhood, designed in the 40s of the twentieth century by the urbanist and architect Faria da Costa, displays unique urban experiences.

 The aim of the project was to preserve the aesthetic memory of what was once a mid-twentieth century apartment, within the specific urban context of Alvalade, maximizing the use of the space with functional and organizational changes, updating materials and equipment, so that the space could be inhabited in a more contemporary way.